 As stated in the Company’s Internal Anti-Slavery and Human Trafficking policy; the prevention, detection and reporting of modern slavery in any part of the Company’s business or supply chains, whether in the UK or abroad, is the responsibility of all those working for the Company or under the Company’s control.

 WR Ferris LTD assures compliance in its recruitment process by ensuring all employees are to have ‘Right to Work in the UK’ documentation before proceeding with employment.
 All employees are paid a competitive wage, are entitled to additional benefits and are paid using PAYE.
 The Company undergoes regular health and safety visits to each location to ensure the working conditions are safe and compliant.
 In the case the Company was to ever employ young workers, there is a strict policy in place which requires us to undergo risk assessments under regulation 3 of the Management of Health and Safety at Work Regulation 1999.

 The Company Directors have overall responsibility for ensuring that this statement complies with the Company’s legal and ethical obligations and line managers are responsible for ensuring that those reporting to them understand and comply.

-All employees are encouraged to raise concerns about any issue or suspicion of modern slavery in any part of the Company’s business or supply chains as soon as possible.
+All employees are encouraged to raise concerns about any issue or suspicion of modern slavery in any part of the Company’s business or supply chains.
 WR Ferris LTD will support anyone who raises genuine concerns in good faith, even if they turn out to be mistaken.
-WR Ferris LTD is committed to ensuring no one suffers any detrimental treatment or victimisation as a result of reporting in good faith their suspicion that modern slavery is or may be taking place in any part of its business or in any of its supply chains.
+WR Ferris LTD is committed to ensuring no one suffers any detrimental treatment or victimisation as a result of reporting their suspicion that modern slavery is or may be taking place in any part of its business or in any of its supply chains.